sjzeil/CoWeM/userReference/Public/markdownExtensions/markdownExtensions.md

 Date: @docModDate@
 TOC: yes

-Using the [macro facility](doc:macros), CoWeM adds a number of extensions that I have found useful in my own courses.
+CoWeM pre-processes Markdown documents using a [macro processor](doc:macros) described in more detail later.
+Using that, I have added a number of extensions to the basic Markdown.
+Theme may not always adhering to the Markdown goal of keeping the source text looking suggestive of the formatted results, but they do add facilitiesthat I find particularly useful.

 # Inline mark-up

-These mark-ups can be applied to text inside a paragraph:
+These extensions can be applied to text inside a paragraph:

 ## Incremental Lists